 Introduction to Glendale, Arizona

-Glendale was originally settled in the late 1880's, and is a city of over 230,000 residents.
-Glendale is part of the Phoenix-Mesa-Scottsdale Metropolitan Statistical Area (MSA), which is the fourteenth largest in the United States with a population over 3.2 million people.
+Glendale was originally settled in the late 1880s.
+Glendale is part of the Phoenix-Mesa-Scottsdale Metropolitan Statistical Area (MSA).

 Glendale is located in south/central Arizona.
 It is about a fifteen minute drive northwest of Phoenix.
 While no Fortune 1000 Companies are headquartered in Glendale, nearby Phoenix is home to seven, and nearby Scottsdale is home to three more.